zeroDivZero/notes-excel/notes/list/list_sort_and_filter.md

 First row expected to be column headers.
 Format it differently to help myself and Excel.

 List expected to be contiguous.
-If there's empty row in middle, considered as two lists.
+If empty row in middle, considered as two lists.

 ## Sort (Single Level)